Home Contact Us FAQ's SiteMap

 9. “Connected” Candidates

-In general, if a business involves large contracts and agreements with high profile people in government and the private sector, then candidates with established personal relationships will be critical to success.
-In that case, it is necessary to assess the suitability and quality of the candidate’s relationships through extensive background checks.
-It is not enough that the candidate is beneficially connected – he needs to be willing to use those relationships for the benefit of his employer.
+In general, if a business involves large contracts and approvals with high profile people in government and the private sector, then candidates with established personal relationships could be important to success.
+In that case, it is necessary to assess the suitability and quality of candidates’ relationships through extensive background checks.
+It is not enough that candidates are beneficially connected – they need to be willing to use those relationships for the benefit of their employers.

-If a business requires a hands-on manager to drive a sales business, then a manager who has worked his way up the ranks will be required.
+If a business requires a hands-on manager to drive a sales business, then a manager who has worked his way up the ranks solely on his own efforts will be better suited.

 Next Page - Assessing Management Candidates in Asia